 Make sure to check the kids bike size charts when deciding which size option to get.
 Schwinn’s SmartStart technology designs each size specifically for kids to use now, not grow into.
 When kids are on a bike that fits, they’re comfortable and that means they’re less nervous about learning.
 Us mamas are less nervous too letting go when we know it isn’t too big or too heavy for them.
 In addition to wearing a helmet and keeping bike tires inflated, having a right sized bike is one of the safest things we can do for our kids!

 If your kid wants to be the coolest kid on the block, we found their new summer bike.
-Schwinn’s new “classic” takes us back to our first bikes (or the one we wished we had) thanks to the banana seat and high-rise handlebars.
-But of course this 2020 version is better than what we ever rode round the block!
-This has a 16″ front wheel and a 20″ back wheel with Sting-Ray Slick tire (meaning they can SKID…and not get hurt).
-Kids 8 and up will ooze vintage cool with a bike that feels more like a rocket-ship than a kids bike.
-If your goal is to get them out of the house and riding for as long as possible (raises hand), we found your winning ticket.
+Radio Flyer’s new “classic” takes us back to our first bikes (or the one we wished we had).
+But of course this 2020 balance bike version is better than what we ever rode round the block!
+Kids 3 and up will ooze vintage cool, and if your goal is to get them out of the house and riding regular bikes ASAP (raises hand), we found your winning ticket.

-Now that the LOs have mastered pedaling, look for other ways to entertain them this summer.
-Check out all of our mom approved kid toys for even more fun!
+Now that the LOs have mastered bike riding, look for other ways to entertain them this summer.
+Check out all of our mom-approved kid toys for even more fun!